-Since those early days, I have progressed and now hold a Senior Lectureship in Marine Biology at Bangor University’s School of Ocean Sciences.
-I continue my research into both intertidal and deep-sea ecology, and have contributed to our knowledge of species distributions, technological/computational approaches, experimental ecology and so on.
+Since those early days, I have progressed and held a Senior Lectureship in Marine Biology at Bangor University’s School of Ocean Sciences.
+In 2018, I moved to the University of Rhode Island as an Associate Professor, where I continue my research into both intertidal and deep-sea ecology, and have contributed to our knowledge of species distributions, technological/computational approaches, experimental ecology and so on.

 I am a profoundly deaf cochlear implant user, fully oral and also a BSL user.
 In recent years, I have acted as a deaf role model for the National Deaf Children’s Society, and volunteer on many events with the NDCS during the year.